 Once you’re signed up, you’ll need to add your frequent flyer program accounts as well as your credit card details.
 Why does it need your credit card details?
 Because all transactions go through the app, as I’ll explain in just a bit.

-The best mile-earning deals on Mileslife are the dining deals, which offer 1-3 miles per dollar you spend.
-I tested this out by visiting The LoKal, a café in Singapore (told you I was going to pay for this!)
+The best mile-earning deals on Mileslife are the dining deals, which offer 1-3 miles per dollar spent.
+I first used the app at The LoKal, a café in Singapore.
 Here’s what I ended up with:

 The LoKal rewards Mileslife users with 3 miles per dollar spent.
-There was a promotion going on for 2x KrisFlyer miles, I earned 6 miles/dollar on my bill, for a total of 498 miles.
-(There are always promotions going on, and I even earned 432 miles on a S$36 meal during a Black Friday promo.
+There was a promotion going on for 2x KrisFlyer miles, so I earned 6 miles per dollar on my bill, for a total of 498 miles.
+There are always multiplier promotions going on, and I even earned 432 miles on a S$36 meal during a Black Friday promo.
 That’s 12 miles per dollar spent!

-What I really like about the Mileslife app, however, is that their partner merchants aren’t just expensive restaurants.
+What I really enjoy about the Mileslife app, however, is that the partner merchants aren’t just expensive restaurants.
 You’ll also find casual eateries off the tourist trail (like in neighborhood coffee shops) and a wide range of prices for any budget.

 Paying with the Mileslife app

-When it actually came time to foot the bill for my dinner at The LoKal, I expected to have to fumble with some barcode on the Mileslife app, or enter some receipt details into the app, or something similarly bothersome.
-Instead, the process was surprisingly smooth:
+When it came time to foot the bill for my dinner at The LoKal, I expected to have to fumble with some QR code on the Mileslife app or key in some receipt details.
+Instead, Milelife’s payment process is surprisingly smooth:

 Read out to the waiter/cashier the transaction number that appears

-Since the payment was made via the Mileslife app, I wondered if the credit card company (in this case, Citibank) would turn it into a non-rewards earning merchant.
-I’m happy to report that after checking my credit card statement, I did earn my usual reward miles from the S$83 transaction!
+Since payments go through the Mileslife app, I wondered if credit card companies (in my case, Citibank) would turn it into a non-rewards earning merchant.
+I’m happy to report that after checking my credit card statement, I’ve earned my usual reward miles from Mileslife transactions!

-More than just dining: book hotels, attraction tickets, and tours across Asia
+Booking hotels, attraction tickets, and tours across Asia on Mileslife

-While the “Local” dining and lifestyle deals offer impressive mileage returns, they are only available in specific cities that the Mileslife app supports.
-(They’re rapidly expanding though; Bangkok and Hong Kong were added in 2018).
-However, you can still earn miles from Mileslife when traveling around Asia.
+While the “Local” dining and lifestyle deals offer impressive mileage returns, they are only available in the specific cities that the Mileslife app supports.
+But here’s the good news: you can also earn miles from Mileslife when booking hotels, local activities, and more.
 Just look at this neat GIF I made!
-(If you’re on your mobile, scroll further down)